SamAllen06/lake_temp_work/documentation/lake_temperature_mapper/output/csv_output_writer.md

 Writes mapping data to a CSV file in a specified directory.

 ## Functionality
-Csv files are named after the order they represent the data for.
-Each file is written to after its respective order completes, meaning, if the program were interrupted in the middle of an order, all previous orders would be stored, but the current one would not.
+Csv files are named after the sample group that they represent the data for.
+Each file is written to after its respective sample group has been fully tested, meaning, if the program were interrupted in the middle of testing the samples of a group, all previous groups' output would be stored, but the current group would not store any output.

 Rows are created in this format:
 ```